This page may contain affiliate links. Read my full disclosure here.

 Shop the different stores in your area to learn how they price your staple grocery items.
 It’s easy to just go to one store out of habit, but there may be a different store right across the street that has much better prices on staples like bananas, eggs, yogurt, etc.

 Also?
 Don’t be afraid to shop at stores known for a bargain.
-You can still get high quality groceries (including organic and grass-fed products) at places like ALDI, Walmart, and Trader Joe’s.
+You can still get healthy groceries at places like ALDI and Walmart.

 Take some time to check sales flyers before you go to the store to see which store has what on sale.
 Pro tip?
 Do this while you meal plan, so if you see an exceptionally good deal you can be sure to incorporate it into your meal plan for even more savings.